OpenDSA/OpenDSA/RST/en/Glossary.rst

       array elements in the order that they appear.

    set
+   sets
-      A collection of distinguishable :term:`members` or :term:`elements`.
+      A collection of distinguishable :term:`members` or
+      :term:`elements`.

    Shellsort
       A sort that relies on the best-case cost of